CodeP2/Basketball-Stats-Tool---Python-Project-No.2--TeamTreeHouse-/README.md

 **NOTE**: Python has no concept of actual constants like some other languages out there.
 But it is a convention in Python to treat ALL CAPS variables as if they are in-fact constants.

-# my_dic = {item['name']:item for item in players_copy} dosent work as I want #it does create a var named height and python splits string non int part while converting numbers to int
-#was trying to use dictionary comprehension but it did create {"YES": True} instead
 **Steps to get started:**

 1. Create a new empty script file called `app.py` or `application.py`